-Eight Pashman Stein Walder Hayden Partners Selected for 2021 "Best Lawyers in America"
+Eight Pashman Stein Walder Hayden Partners Included in 2021 "Best Lawyers in America" List

-Pashman Stein is proud to announce that eight of its partners were recently selected by their peers for inclusion in the 2021 edition of The Best Lawyers in America.
-The eight honored attorneys are:
+Pashman Stein is proud to announce that eight of its partners were recently selected by their peers for inclusion in the 2021 Best Lawyers in America list.
+The eight attorneys are:

 - Bruce J. Ackerman (Corporate Law).
 He chairs the Firm’s Corporate/Commercial practice and has more than 30 years of experience advising clients on a wide variety of business-related matters.
 His practice centers on the formation, purchase, sale, financing, structuring and operations of businesses, associations, and professional practices; contractual undertakings; stock and asset sale transactions; mergers; corporate agreements; and business succession planning, as well as resolving business disputes for those clients.